Cold weather always makes me think about joint health since flare-ups are especially common during cold, damp days.

 Methylsufonylmethane, commonly known as MSM is a sulfur compound that’s stored in every one of the body’s cells.
 It can be produced in a lab or derived from plant and animal sources.
 As an excellent source of sulfur, MSM promotes the growth of hair, skin and nails and supports joint health by promoting the body’s ability to synthesize collagen for connective tissue health and cell membrane flexibility.*

-Research indicates that MSM possesses significant anti-inflammatory properties and it has been shown to inhibit NF-kb, a protein that’s responsible for inflammation.
-MSM may also contribute to increased levels of a glutathione, which is a powerful antioxidant produced within the body.
-As a result, supplementing with MSM can help reduce pain and improve joint function for individuals suffering from osteoarthritis.
+Research indicates that MSM possesses significant immune properties and it has been shown to inhibit NF-kb, a protein that’s responsible for inflammation.* MSM may also contribute to increased levels of a glutathione, which is a powerful antioxidant produced within the body.* As a result, supplementing with MSM can help with pain and improve joint function.*

-MSM isn’t only recommended for people with degenerative joint conditions.
-In fact, MSM may actually improve athletic performance by reducing muscle soreness that results from exhaustive exercise.
-Thanks to its anti-inflammatory properties, research shows that supplementing with MSM can speed up a post-workout recovery.
-One study demonstrated that MSM accelerates muscle recovery by reducing inflammation and oxidative stress that occurs during intense exercise.
+MSM isn’t only recommended for people with joint conditions.* In fact, MSM may actually improve athletic performance by addressing muscle soreness that results from exhaustive exercise.* One study demonstrated that MSM accelerates muscle recovery by supporting a healthy inflammatory response and helping with oxidative stress that occurs during intense exercise.* Thanks to these properties, research shows that supplementing with MSM can speed up a post-workout recovery.*

 MSM’s benefits may extend beyond joint health as it has been linked to immune system function, increased energy, skin health, hair and nail growth and many other health-building effects.*